TeoSean00/Job-Portal-Platform/README.md

 - unit-test-fastapi

 ## Continous Deployment

 We have CD which deploys to preview on every PR open and to production on every push to main.
 This is done via Vercel's Github integration.

+## Scheduled Telegram PR Reminders

+We have a scheduled telegram reminder that sends a message to the telegram group every 4 hours to remind users to review PRs.
+This is done via Github Actions and a Telegram bot the script for it can be found in the .github/workflows folder labeled `PR_notif.yaml` and `get-open-prs.js`.